Workshops

 What do I need to bring?

-Your camera, any telephoto/zoom lenses, fully charged batteries, empty memory card, folding chair if you wish to sit during the theory section, comfortable clothing and shoes, snacks and lots of water.
+Your camera, any telephoto/zoom lenses, fully charged batteries, empty memory card, comfortable clothing that may get a little wet, snacks and lots of water.

 Where is the workshop held?